-27. COVID-19 (coronavirus)
+29. COVID-19 (coronavirus)

 The COVID-19 pandemic has a limited effect on Aurcana Silver Corporation and its operations located in the US.
 Mining is considered an "essential" function for the economy and is exempt from business closure restrictions or orders.
 The Company has implemented the recommended "social distancing", utilization of personal protective equipment (PPE), and extra diligence in sanitizing work spaces and equipment.
-The Company is able to continue executing the current operating plan and 2021 budget, which will advance the OSMI development project through the end of the year.
+The Company is able to continue executing the current operating plan and 2022 budget, which will advance the OSMI development project through the end of the year.
 When practical, administrative and technical teams are working remotely to provide the safest work environment possible.
 The Company does not foresee any significant business risks other than potential minor delays in equipment repairs/maintenance, which could be due to limited workforce availability.
 While the extent of any impact is unknown, we anticipate this outbreak may cause supply chain disruptions, staff shortages, and increased government regulations, all of which may negatively impact the Company's business and financial condition.

-28. Subsequent event
+30. Subsequent events

-On February 1, 2021 the Company completed a private placement of 33,406,363 Units at a price of CDN\$1.00 per unit, to raise total proceeds of CDN\$33,406,363.
-Each unit consists of one common share of the Company and one full common share purchase warrant ("Warrant"), with each Warrant entitling the holder thereof to purchase one common share at a price of CDN\$1.25 for a period of 36 months from the date of issuance.
-The Company paid an aggregate of CDN\$895,200 in finder's fees and issued an aggregate of 886,530 agent's Units, as well as 1,612,770 agent's warrants, ("Agent's Warrants") with each Agent's Warrant entitling the holder thereof to purchase one Common Share at a price of CDN\$1.25 for a period of 36 months from the date of issuance.
-The Private Placement Common Shares and the Warrants (and any Common Shares issued pursuant to the Warrants, as applicable) are subject to a statutory hold period expiring on May 28, 2021.
+On February 28, 2022 the Company completed a private placement of 17,064,928 Units at a price of CDN\$0.35 per unit, to raise total proceeds of CDN\$5,972,724.80.
+Each unit consists of one common share of the Company and one full common share purchase warrant ("Warrant"), with each Warrant entitling the holder thereof to purchase one common share at a price of CDN\$0.525 for a period of 36 months from the date of issuance.
+The Company paid an aggregate of CDN\$243,558 in finder's fees and issued an aggregate of 689,880 agent's warrants, ("Agent's Warrants") with each Agent's Warrant entitling the holder thereof to purchase one Common Share at a price of CDN\$0.525 for a period of 36 months from the date of issuance.
+The Private Placement Common Shares and the Warrants (and any Common Shares issued pursuant to the Warrants, as applicable) are subject to a statutory hold period expiring on June 29, 2022.